groda/the_ultimate_gitignore_guide/README.md

 - **Security:** The presence of executables in a public Git repository can pose security risks and may potentially be exploited in various ways:
   - **Malicious Code Injection:** Executables might be modified to include malicious functionalitys.
 Users who download and run these modified executables may inadvertently introduce security threats into their systems.
   - **Information Disclosure:** Executables might contain hardcoded credentials or other confidential information.

+# Does it make sense to take a very conservative approach with `.gitignore`?

+Does it make sense to take a very conservative approach with `.gitignore` by ignoring everything (*) by default and explicitly specifying the files and directories to include?

+I asked this question to ChatGPT since this is the approach I've chosen for the current repository.
+ChatGPT responded with a clear “yes, it absolutely makes sense” and then [elaborated](https://chatgpt.com/share/677aecf7-a990-8012-8c52-802fbc77f2c4) on the advantages and disadvantages of adopting such an approach.

+In my opinion, explicitness is certainly the main advantage, as it makes clear which files are intended to be tracked in version control. are the risk of unintentionally omitting important files and the need for diligent maintenance of the `.gitignore` file to ensure nothing essential is overlooked.
+Overall, the approach appears to be well-suited for the current repository.

+As a side note, you might have noticed that I added a link to the conversation in question.
+Did you know that you can [share your ChatGPT conversations](https://chatgpt.com/share/6749af1c-0e14-8012-8830-ce0554744fc3)?

 # Where can I find `.gitignore` templates?